 Smoking e-cigarettes – which are often regarded as a healthier alternative– is just as bad as smoking regular cigarettes, a new study suggests.

 A study conducted by University of Athens Medical School found that electronic cigarettes caused similar damage to key blood vessels, such as the aorta artery in the heart.
+The study also hinted that even if one were to choose the best hookah flavor or all flavours there are, they’d have the same detrimental effects.

 Despite the NHS backing e-cigarettes as a quitting aid, researchers at the European Society of Cardiology Congress in Rome have labelled the NHS decision as premature.